Section 4 Intro to the Memory and Aging Center

 • Online Studies of Decision-Making in Healthy Aging

-These studies use an online panel of healthy older adults recruited through the BRANCH Network.
+These studies addressed decision-making an online panel of healthy older adults recruited through the BRANCH Network.

 • Standard Operating Procedures on the R: drive: R:\groups\chiong\aging-and-cognition\.